Hatay Province: 2023 Turkey–Syria earthquakes

 Hatay Province was heavily damaged by the 2023 Turkey–Syria earthquakes.
 The province registered 23,065 earthquake-related fatalities and 30,762 injuries.
 More than 13,500 buildings collapsed, 67,346 were heavily damaged and 8,162 had to be demolished.
 The most affected areas were Antakya, Kırıkhan and İskenderun.
+Erzin was the only area that was not affected by the earthquake; not a single building collapsed.